devopsgroup-io/catapult/README.md

-# Release Management #
+# devopsgroup.io Release Management #

 Copyright (c) 2015 devopsgroup.io - Seth Reeser

-Welcome to Release Management; the pre-configured, full-stack, development, test, qc, and production environments.
+Welcome to devopsgroup.io Release Management; the pre-configured, full-stack, development, test, quality control, and production environments.

-## Setup ##
+## Services Setup ##

-Release Management uses several APIs to pull everything off - below is a list of the required accounts and setup steps.
+devopsgroup.io Release Management uses several third-party services to pull everything off - below is a list of the required services and setup steps.
 All of the configuration is placed in configuration.yml, which is initialized from configuration.yml.example

 1. DigitalOcean Sign-Up and Configuration
     1. Create an account at http://digitalocean.com